Binnette/GAC/Bivouac/README.md

 ## Lac Lauvitel

-> ✅ Bivouac with tent is allowed only in 1 location from 7pm to 9am.
+> ✅ Bivouac is allowed only in 1 location from 7pm to 9am.

 Location: